-Normally On Sets the relay driver to a normally on mode that turns off for any of the faults selected.
-This is the preferred, failsafe output configuration.

-Normally Off Sets the relay driver to a normally off mode that turns on for any of the faults selected.
+Normally OnSets the relay driver to a normally on mode that turns off for any of the faults selected.
+This is the preferred, failsafe output configuration.Normally OffSets the relay driver to a normally off mode that turns on for any of the faults nally Off Sets the relay driver to a normally off mode that turns on for any of the faults selected.